batect/batect.dev/docs/reference/config/containers.md

-See the Docker docs for [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) and [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) for more information on how the entrypoint is used. batect will always convert the entrypoint provided here to the exec form when passed to Docker.
+See the Docker docs for [`CMD`](https://docs.docker.com/engine/reference/builder/#cmd) and [`ENTRYPOINT`](https://docs.docker.com/engine/reference/builder/#entrypoint) for more information on how the entrypoint is used.
+Batect will always convert the entrypoint provided here to the exec form when passed to Docker.

 For example, the container `my-container` from the following configuration will use `sh -c` as its entrypoint and ignore the default entrypoint set in `my-image`: